I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 AC/DC have spent so many years at the top of the hard rock heap that it's hard to imagine them as a struggling young group.
 Like any band, of course, AC/DC went through numerous lineups and experimented with various sounds during their embryonic period.
 Investigating AC/DC's early recordings can be an interesting and rewarding listen for casual fans, and even "hardcore" fanatics might learn a few things about the band's long history!

 I imagine that every AC/DC fan is at least familiar with the Cliff's Notes version of their story: The band was formed in 1973 by guitar slinging brothers Malcolm and Angus Young, whose family had emigrated to Australia from their native Scotland a decade earlier.
 Angus and Malcolm were two of eight children in a musical family, where nearly everyone played an instrument of some sort.
-When "Ang" and "Mal's" mutual love of American blues and hard-edged rock 'n roll like Chuck Berry and the Rolling Stones inspired them to form their own band, they didn't have to look very far for guidance—their older brother George was already a music-biz veteran.
+When "Ang" and "Mal's" mutual love of Chuck Berry and the Rolling Stones inspired them to form their own band, they didn't have to look very far for guidance—their older brother George was already a music-biz veteran.
 As a member of Australia's Beatle-esque combo the Easybeats, George had scored an international hit in 1966 with "Friday On My Mind."
 George and his songwriting partner, Harry Vanda, took the brothers under their wing, helping AC/DC secure their first record contract with Australia's Albert Productions label and serving as producers on their earliest studio efforts.

 Easybeats (feat.
 George Young) - "Friday on My Mind" (1966)